Open an MT5 account to go long or short on Australia's largest stocks

 What are Share CFDs?

 Share CFDs, also called stock CFDs, are contracts for difference on individual shares.
 They allow traders to speculate or invest in both positive and negative price movements without actually having to buy or sell the underlying share.

 A contract for difference is a derivative that allows a trader to participate in price movements without owning the underlying asset.
-With CFDs, traders can use leverage to increase their exposure, giving the trader flexibility to profit from rising and falling prices.
+With CFDs, traders can use leverage to increase their exposure, giving the trader flexibility to profit or lose from rising and falling prices.

 Trading Share CFDs vs. Index CFDs